junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Cas puts a hand on his shoulder and he can hear again.
 Better than that, the sound is normal like what he's used to as a human, without the pumping voice of blood running through veins.
 He touches his gum, and there are no more fangs.

-But he doesn't have time to say thank you.
+But he doesn't have time to say thank you for fixing him.

 "You have to go now," Cas pushes him.